Conva.AI Overview

 Parameter grounding

-A unique aspect of the knowledge based grounding option provided by Conva.AI is the ability for the creator to limit it to specific parameters.
-By default the knowledge group will impact any or all parameters (based on the input and the context).
+A unique aspect of the data based grounding option provided by Conva.AI is the ability for the creator to limit it to specific parameters.
+By default the data source group will impact any or all parameters (based on the input and the context).

-When providing knowledge sources, creators can set one of three Grounding Policies
+When providing data sources, creators can set one of three grounding Policies

-Strict: Conva.AI relies solely on the provided knowledge sources when the Capability is invoked.
+Strict: Conva.AI relies solely on the provided data sources when the Agent is invoked.

-Best Effort: Conva.AI uses the knowledge source when possible but falls back on the underlying LLM's internal knowledge if necessary.
+Best Effort: Conva.AI uses the data source when possible but falls back on the underlying LLM's internal knowledge if necessary.

 Magic Studio Compiler is an AI agent that is built using a collaborative agent architecture.
 It comes with 3 smaller agents

-Prompt Compiler - This uses the Capability blueprint and the App details to generate the first set of prompts
+Prompt Compiler - This uses the Agent blueprint and the App details to generate the first set of prompts

 Prompt Evaluator - This generates a test plan to evaluate the generated prompts in the context of the app.
 This also analyzes the test plan results and provides feedback for optimization which will be used by the Compiler in the next phase.